fullcalendar/fullcalendar-examples/vue2-typescript/README.md

-# FullCalendar Vue+TypeScript Example Project
+# FullCalendar Vue 2 + TypeScript Example Project

 This is a fully-buildable example project for FullCalendar, Vue, and **TypeScript**, leveraging [Vite](https://github.com/vitejs/vite).